Hiking Cup and Saucer Trail on Manitoulin Island

 The entrance is halfway through the Main Red Trail where the trail slopes down towards the cliff’s base, where you descend a set of stairs on your left.
 Those on the Red Trail would continue upwards to the cliff peak.

-On the Cup and Saucer Adventure Trail is an obstacle course including ladders, stairs, and climbing over large rocks.
+On Cup and Saucer Adventure Trail is an obstacle course including ladders, stairs, and climbing over large rocks.
 Erosion makes this trail ever-changing.
 Make sure you have grippy shoes for this one!

 To ensure you don’t lose your way, keep the cliff to your right side.
 At the end, you reach a wooden staircase leading up the to eastern viewpoint.